TI-Toolkit/tokens-wiki/tokens/Input.md

 Normally you can't get a quote character into a string (because quotes are used to identify the beginning and end of the string), but the <tt>Input</tt> command actually allows the user to enter a quote character (") as part of a string.
 This works without problems, and the quote can even be accessed by the user afterwards.

-Because a user-defined [list](/lists) variable doesn't need the <tt>ʟ</tt> prefixed character before it when referring to the list, you may be only asking the user to input a simple real variable but a list would also be allowed.
-There is nothing you can really do about this problem, except including the <tt>ʟ</tt> prefixed character when wanting a list inputted and trying to limit your use of <tt>Input</tt> and <tt><a href="/prompt">Prompt</a></tt>.
+Because a user-defined [list](lists) variable doesn't need the <tt>ʟ</tt> prefixed character before it when referring to the list, you may be only asking the user to input a simple real variable but a list would also be allowed.
+There is nothing you can really do about this problem, except including the <tt>ʟ</tt> prefixed character when wanting a list inputted and trying to limit your use of <tt>Input</tt> and <tt><a href="Prompt.md">Prompt</a></tt>.

 ```ti-basic
 :Input A